• Skip to main content

 An early stage of permanent tooth formation and baby tooth exfoliation.

-The timing depends on the permanent tooth underneath.
+Exfoliation timing is dependent on the permanent tooth underneath.

-- But typically 1/2 to 2/3rds of the tooth’s root must have formed before it will finally emerge from the jawbone and into proper position among the other teeth.
+• But typically one-half to two-thirds of the tooth’s root must have formed before it will finally emerge from the jawbone and into proper position among the other teeth.

 ▲ Section references – Nowak, Dean, Suri